Updated: December 20, 2024

 Renting

-If you are not interested in buying a property in Portugal yet and looking for an economical option, renting a place is the smart option.
+If you are not interested in buying a property in Portugal yet and are looking for an economical option, renting is the smart option.
 In the heart of Lisbon, a one-bedroom flat in the city center can cost around €1,238 a month.

 Housing costs in other major cities like London are double this amount, although prices are also increasing rapidly in Lisbon.
 However, you can rent a more affordable one-bedroom unit outside the city center for €896.

 The rent you spend depends on the set-up you are looking for.
-Sharing a room in an apartment is the cheapest and most common option in Porto and Lisbon, some of the most sought-after hubs for students and workers.
+Sharing a room in an apartment is the cheapest and a common option in Porto and Lisbon, two of the most sought-after hubs for students and workers.

 Other living costs in Portugal

-In general, people in Portugal earn less compared to other Western European countries.
+In general, people in Portugal earn less than people in other Western European countries.
 Other than the property costs, there are many other living costs you need to consider before moving to Portugal.
 Here, we shall discuss some of the other living costs in Portugal.

 Taxes